-- Lobbying activities relating to general interests in the sector and concentrating on legislation and other public issues which may affect the sector; - Legal issues.
-These issues are by definition of a general nature, as these will affect any company's business similarly; - Standardisation issues, if (i) the standard-setting procedure is transparent and open for participation by any interested party, (ii) there is no obligation to comply with the standard (in particular, there must be no duty to adopt a certain technical solution which could be seen as limitation of innovation competition), (iii) access to the standard is provided on fair, reasonable and non-discriminatory terms, and (iv) any discussions within the standard-setting procedure are restricted to technical aspects.
-Standardisation is aimed at compatibility of products and at technical progress; this will normally be to the benefit of the end user; - Safety and health issues.
-VDMA has an interest in enhancing safety and health with respect to the use of
+Legal issues.
+These issues are by definition of a general nature, as these will affect any company's business to the same extent;

+Standardisation issues, if (i) the standard-setting procedure is transparent and open for participation by any interested party, (ii) there is no obligation to comply with the standard, (iii) access to the standard is provided on fair, reasonable and non-discriminatory terms, and (iv) any discussions within the standard-setting procedure are restricted to technical aspects.
+Standardisation is aimed at compatibility of products and at technical progress; this will normally be to the benefit of the end user;